[caption id="attachment_3310" align="alignright" width="150" caption="Amaryllis Samba"]

 Planting Amaryllis Outdoors (Frost-Free Zones)

-Since these bulbs are tropical (native to South America), they can be grown beautifully outdoors in very warm and frost-free zones.
+are tropical (native to South America), they can be grown beautifully outdoors in very warm and frost-free zones.
 This means from southern Georgia down through Florida, south Texas, and much of the Pacific coast.
 Planting time in these areas is usually September or October, and if the bed is well-cared for, the bulbs will stay in the ground and flower for years.

 To learn more about planting and care of your Amaryllis bulbs, read our article “Amaryllis Growing Instructions”